LedgerHQ/starknet-watcher/README.md

     "--default-authentication-plugin=mysql_native_password"
 ```

-Start indexer script with the following command
+Then start the indexing script with the following command:

 ```sh
 pnpm dev